soos-io/kb-docs/CSA/Script.md

 ## Steps
 ### **Getting the Script**
-* Navigate to the [Script CSA integration page on the SOOS App](https://app.soos.io/integrate/containers?id=script), copy the example, and modify it.
+* Navigate to the [Script Containers integration page on the SOOS App](https://app.soos.io/integrate/containers?id=script), copy the example, and modify it.

 ### **Run It**
 * Execute the command locally or as a script task within your CI/CD pipeline.